harahauk/ansible-docker/README.md

 This role comes with a [script](./install_ansible.sh) that might or might not setup Ansible correctly for you depending on your environment.

-On most systems these commands will do the same as the install-script:
+On most systems these commands will do the same as the installation-script:
 ```
 dnf install ansible-core
 ansible-galaxy collection install community.general
 ansible-galaxy collection install community.docker
 ```
-Note: Replace `dnf` with your package manager like `apt` for Ubuntu/Debian-based OS.
+**Note**: Replace `dnf` with your package manager like `apt` for Ubuntu/Debian-based OS.

 Role Variables
 --------------